neilgfoster/cros-setup/README.md

 ```

 Follow the prompts to complete your environment setup.
 You may be asked to confirm actions or provide information (e.g., git username/email).
 You will also be prompted to run setup scripts from referenced repositories.
-Flatpak and Flathub will be installed as part of the process.
+The GTK dark mode option uses the Adwaita-dark theme.

 ## Notes